heirovaards/Aliko-Speech/README.md

 Start Bootstrap is based on the [Bootstrap](http://getbootstrap.com/) framework created by [Mark Otto](https://twitter.com/mdo) and [Jacob Thorton](https://twitter.com/fat).

+## Function
+- Home Page
+- About US
+- Wordlist (with speech synthesize)
+- Text to Speech
+- Speech to Text

+## Supporting Library
+- Bootstrap
+- Artyom JS for Speech regognition

+## How to Use
+- Pull and run through xamppm, run on Google Chrome

 ## Copyright and License

 Copyright 2013-2017 Blackrock Digital LLC.
 Code released under the [MIT](https://github.com/BlackrockDigital/startbootstrap-business-casual/blob/gh-pages/LICENSE) license.